Droidec/Droidec/README.md

 ### 💬 About me

-Hi, my name is Marc, I live in 🇫🇷 <b>Alsace, France</b>.
+Hi, my name is Marc.
+I live in 🇫🇷 <b>Alsace, France</b>.
 I'm working as a computer scientist in a famous French bank.

-Programming is a passion and I made it my job!
+> Programming is a passion and I made it my job!

 ### 🕹️ Skills